-Mother Theresa named 26-year-old Sister Caroline Friess her vicar for the American missions.
-Sister Caroline had been one of the first band of five sisters who had come to America in 1847.
-It was she whom Mother Theresa sent to Milwaukee in 1850 to interior relationship with God.
+In response to her personal interest in them, her students were attracted by the simple radiance of her life, which reflected her deep, interior relationship with God.
 In everything she wanted "to be a servant of the children according to Christ's teaching."
 And since Christ's teaching is love, the mystery of her attractiveness was simply the transparency of love.
 Love attracts.
 Love motivates.
 Love disarms.